jazzband/django-debug-toolbar/docs/panels.rst

 This panel is included but inactive by default.
 You can activate it by default with the ``DISABLE_PANELS`` configuration option.

-The panel will include all function calls made by your project if your using the setting ``settings.BASE_DIR`` to point to your project's root directory.
+The panel will include all function calls made by your project if you're using the setting ``settings.BASE_DIR`` to point to your project's root directory.
 If a function is in a file within that directory and does not include ``"/site-packages/"`` in the path, it will be included.